 B. Student Note Taker in Class - Students who have documented needs for assistance with hand written notes in class may receive notes that are taken by another student in class.
 There are forms that a disabled student completes, preferably the day before classes begin, in order to access this service.
 These forms inform the professor of the service that is being provided, and specifies the process for the reproduction of the notes.
 Enlarged notes can be provided.

 E. Supplemental Instruction (SI) - SI is provided for all students enrolled in the courses with SI attached in the traditional undergraduate programs.
-An SI Leader is a student employee hired by the office of Academic Support who has excelled in the designated course previously.
+An SI Leader is a student employee hired by CASA who has excelled in the designated course previously.
 The SI Leader holds group study sessions for specific courses.
 Disabled students are encouraged to attend any SI sessions available.

 F. Other Accommodations - The list above represents the typical types of academic accommodations that are available to students at NNU.
 The reasonable accommodations that are not listed above are addressed on an individualized basis.
 NNU cannot provide attendants, individually prescribed devises, readers for personal use or study, or other devices or servers of a personal nature.

 A. Self-Advocacy is an important aspect of Disability Services in higher education.
 In grade school and high school, services are typically provided with minimal student self-advocacy.
 In higher education, students must request the reasonable accommodations provided in the NNU Assignment of Accommodation form.